Alignment Risks from Capability-Seeking RL Training: Additional Experimental Results

-A potential counter-argument is that exploitative behaviors might be inherent ``default'' behaviors of highly capable models, rather than emerging from the RL optimization process.
-To test this, we performed zero-shot evaluations on state-of-the-art proprietary models, specifically \textbf{GPT-5-mini} and \textbf{Claude-4.5-Sonnet}, on our vulnerability games.
+A potential counter-argument is that exploitative behaviors might be inherent ``default'' behaviors of highly capable models, rather than being induced by RL optimization in vulnerable environments.
+To test this, we performed zero-shot evaluations on stronger proprietary models, specifically \textbf{GPT-5-mini} and \textbf{Claude-4.5-Sonnet}, on our vulnerability games.
 The results are summarized in Table~\ref{tab:sota_zeroshot}.

-\textbf{Exploitation is Learned, Not Inherent.} The results show that the Exploit Ratio (ER) for these frontier models is effectively 0\% in a zero-shot setting.
-This strengthens our core argument: specific exploitative behaviors (e.g., probabilistic hedging in \textit{Self-Grading} or syntax injection in \textit{Reward Tampering}) are not default priors, especially for models with comprehensive alignment.
-Instead, they are \textit{learned strategies} that emerge specifically under the pressure of Reinforcement Learning when the environment contains loopholes.
-The risk lies in the \textit{process} of optimization interacting with environmental flaws, not merely in the static weights of a capable model.
+\textbf{Exploitation is induced by optimization, not simply present by default.} The results show that the Exploit Rate for these stronger models is near zero in a zero-shot setting.
+This rules out a simple capability-only explanation for the specific exploit behaviors we study: stronger models do not automatically perform these shortcuts before task-specific RL.
+Instead, the exploits become reliable when RL optimization repeatedly rewards them in vulnerable environments.
+The risk therefore lies in the interaction between model capability, optimization pressure, and exposed reward-channel shortcuts.